-CMS recommends that Providers routinely verify and attest to the accuracy of their National Plan and Provider Enumeration System (NPPES) data.
+In addition to the above verification requirements, CMS recommends that Providers routinely verify and attest to the accuracy of their National Plan and Provider Enumeration System (NPPES) data.

 NPPES allows Providers to attest to the accuracy of their data.
 If the data is correct, the Provider is able to attest and NPPES will reflect the attestation date.
-If the information is not correct, the Provider is able to request a change to the record and attest to the changed data, resulting in an updated certification date.
+If the information is not

 Molina supports the CMS recommendations around NPPES data verification and encourages our Provider network to verify Provider data via nppes.cms.hhs.gov.
 Additional information regarding the use of NPPES is available in the Frequently Asked Questions (FAQ) document published at the following link: cms.gov/Medicare/Health-Plans/ManagedCareMarketing/index.